michaelstiefel/Capstone_ECB_Tweets/README.md

 This python file scrapes all decision dates from the ECB's homepage and saves them as a csv in ecb_decision_dates.csv (located in webapp/data)

+- topic_modelling_with_tweets.py

+This file loads the tweets and applies the LDA topic modelling to it.
+The evaluation metrics and topics are printed to the console, the word clouds are saved in the folder ./Figures .

 - webapp_venv: This folder contains the virtual environment for running this repository and the webapp